lacdr-tox/bartSeq/barcode_primer_design/README.md

     - GenBank mRNA `[mrna.fa]`

 3. ### Build and run the docker container
+>You have to install Docker first.
+>Attention!
+Building the image may take some time (~30 min)
     Build the docker image and run it.
 This will start the web service reachable at http://0.0.0.0:5000.

     ```bash